 Progress on Swimmable False Creek

-As we proposed to the City in our Recommendations on how to get to a Swimmable False Creek, we are heartened to hear that the City has decided to undertake hydraulic modelling in False Creek to better understand how the water moves.
+As we proposed to the City in our Recommendations on how to get to a Swimmable False Creek, we are heartened to hear that the City has decided to undertake hydraulic modeling in False Creek to better understand how the water moves.
 Additionally, the City of Vancouver is fully funding a mobile boat pump-out program free to boaters.
 We have encouraged the city to expand their monitoring program and engage in year-round monitoring, which they say they are "looking into".
 They will continue the process of sewer separation which is now 50% complete across the city.

 While we wait for answers, be sure to send a message to Mayor Gregor Robertson and council via our Swimmable Vancouver campaign, letting them know you want real-time notification of combined sewer overflows in Metro Vancouver: this includes physical signage and digital notices of CSOs and wet weather advisories.